isamartinn/Unit-5.-Bioinformatics/README.md

-Hello,
+Unit 4.
+Bioinformatics
-This is a Markdown file containing info from Unit 5
+This is a Markdown file containing info from Unit 5 lectures.